republicofdata-io/discursus/README.md

 - An AWS S3 bucket to hold the events, articles and enhancements.
 - An AWS ec2 instance to run discursus.
 - A Snowflake account to stage data from S3, perform transformations of data and expose entities.
+- A Novacene.ai account to perform ML enrichments.

 On Snowflake, you will need to create a few objects prior to running your instance:
 - Source tables to stage the mined events.